Energy-dependent periodicities of LS I +61$^\circ$ 303 in the GeV band: Data and Data Analysis

 \subsubsection{Periodicity searches}

 Aiming in periodicity studies in \lsi data we build the light curves of \lsi with the standard aperture photometry analysis\footnote{See e.g. \href{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/aperture_photometry.html}{\flat aperture photometry analysis manual}} in several energy intervals.
 In each of the considered energy intervals (0.1--0.3\,GeV; 0.3--1\,GeV; 1-10\,GeV; 0.3-300\,GeV) we selected the photons with the corresponding energies, detected within $1^\circ$-radius around \lsi.
 We binned the selected photons into lightcruves with 30~min long time bins and calculated the exposure for each time bin with the help of \texttt{gtbin} and \texttt{gtexposure} routines.
+Please note, that for this type of the analysis we explicitly built background not-subtracted lightcuve.